Free OpenPGP Tool — 100% Client-Side

 Encrypted PGP Message

-Receiver's Private Key (For decryption purpose)
+Receiver's Private Key (for decryption)

 Encrypted PGP Message